Leyburn, North Riding of Yorkshire

 In 1776, local workhouses were in operation at Middleham (for up to 24 inmates) and at East Witton (12 inmates).
 A remotely situated poorhouse within the parish of East Witton appears on the 1856 map below.

 The East Witton poorhouse no longer stands although its remains can be indentified.
+Its keeper in 1834 was Francis Pickard.

 In 1812-13 Leyburn entered into partnership with five neighbouring townships to form a poor law Incorporation, perhaps under the terms of Gilbert's Act of 1782.
 The Incorporation had ceased operation by 1834, although at least three poorhouses were in operation at that time, including one in Leyburn.
 This was based around a row of seven ancient cottages at the south side of Moor Road to the north-west of the town.